 Beryl Wajsman - Editor-In-Chief

-Beryl Wajsman is editor-in-chief of The Suburban Newspaper Group and founder and president of the Institute for Public Affairs of Montreal.
-He holds two law degrees from McGill University, and has spent over thirty years combining the worlds of politics, community activism and media.
+Beryl Wajsman is editor-in-chief of The Suburban Newspaper Group and founder and president of the Institute for Public Affairs of Montreal, a national advocacy organization.
+For four years he was the host of the critically acclaimed “Last Angry Man” newsmagazine on Corus Radio.
+He holds two law degrees from McGill University, and a hallmark of his career has been the merging of the worlds of politics, community activism and media for more effective advocacy on the agenda of social justice.
+He was former Justice Minister Irwin Cotler’s first Executive Assistant.

-Mr. Wajsman is a recipient of the Martin Luther King Jr. Legacy Award for the promotion of human dignity, the Queen’s Diamond Jubilee Medal for Community Service, and a Parliamentary Certificate of Recognition for contributions to Canadian democracy .from MP Marc Garneau.
+Mr. Wajsman is a recipient of the Martin Luther King Jr. Legacy Award for the promotion of human dignity, the Queen’s Diamond Jubilee Medal for Community Service, and a Parliamentary Certificate of Recognition for contributions to Canadian democracy.
+He has also been invested as a Knight Commander in the Order of Merit of the Republic of the Philippines.

-A regular commentator on television and radio, he has appeared on CNN as well as all major English and French television and radio news broadcasts and talk shows.
-His views and opinions have been published in The New York Times, The Jerusalem Post, Time magazine, The National Post, The Globe and Mail and the journal of the International Institute for Strategic Studies.
+A regular commentator on television and radio, he has appeared on all major English and French networks in Canada as well as CNN.
+His views and opinions have been published in all our leading newspapers in addition to The New York Times, The Jerusalem Post, Time Magazine and The Wall Street Journal.

 Mark Lidbetter- Sports Editor

-Mark is a seasoned veteran of chronicling sports, both at the amateur and professional levels, having joined The Suburban in 1975 while still a student at Concordia University.
-From that start Mark has grown with The Suburban as the paper expanded its editions.
+When it comes to chronicling sports, both at the amateur and professional levels, Mark Lidbetter is a seasoned veteran, having joined The Suburban in 1975 while still a student and athlete at Concordia University.
+From then on, Mark has grown with The Suburban as the newspaper expanded its editions.

-An award winning writer, he was appointed sports editor in 2002 and along with his team has produced award winning sections.
-Mark has also been a wire service reporter for Sportsticker, ESPN Stats and the World Football Desk out of England.
-Mark is a minor hockey referee and plays for the Pointe Claire oldtimers hockey league.
+Already an award-winning writer, he was appointed sports editor in 2002 and along with his team has produced award-winning sports sections.
+Mark has also been a wire service reporter for Sportsticker, ESPN Stats, and the World Football Desk out of Great Britain.
+Mark is also a long-time minor hockey referee, baseball umpire, and proud grandfather.

 Joel Goldenberg - Journalist

-Joel Goldenberg was born in Montreal and graduated from McGill University’s Political Science program and Concordia University’s Journalism program.
+Joel Goldenberg was born in Montreal and graduated from McGill University’s political science program and Concordia University’s journalism program.
 Joel joined The Suburban in 1989.
-His coverage includes municipal affairs in Côte St. Luc, Hampstead, Montreal West and St. Laurent, provincial and federal matters, Jewish community issues, and Quebec’s ongoing language-related controversies.
-Joel is also an avid fan of the music of the 1950s, 1960s and 1970s, and writes the online Retro Roundup column.
+His coverage includes municipal affairs in Côte Saint-Luc, Hampstead, Montreal West, and Saint Laurent, provincial and federal matters, Jewish community issues, and Quebec’s ongoing language-related controversies.
+Joel is also an avid fan of the music of the 1950s, ’60s and ’70s, and writes a widely read online Retro Roundup column.
 Joel has won journalism awards from the North America-wide Suburban Newspapers of America, now the Local Media Association.

 Joel Ceausu - Journalist